-CBD comes in many forms and many different dosage levels.
+CBD comes in many forms and various dosage levels.
 The oil has a somewhat bitter taste which can be a challenge to give to children.

-If you’re considering using CBD, there are a few methods to choose from.
+If you’re considering using CBD for children, there are a few methods to choose from.
 There are the chewable candy-like options like CBD gummies.
 There are also tinctures and CBD vape juices that adults can consider.

 To experience the full effect of CBD oil, you have to identify the right dosage for you.
 It can be difficult because the ideal dose differs from person to person, depending on the weight of the person and the severity of the symptoms.

 You can start with the lowest possible dose and work your way up until you strike a balance.
 Because CBD has very low toxicity, you don’t have to worry too much about overdosing.
 However, you should practice caution and make sure the CBD is kept safely away from children and pets.